20th Central Committee of the Chinese Communist Party

-Analysis
+Background and composition

 An analysis by the South China Morning Post found the members of the Politburo Standing Committee collectively had direct links through either career or education, with 226 out of 376 members and alternate member of the Central Committee, up from 131 in the 19th Central Committee.
 Of the PSC members, Xi Jinping had the most connections with links to 49 members, or around 22 percent of the Politburo Standing Committee links in total, although this was down from the previous Central Committee, where Xi had links with 42 links, which equaled to 32 percent of the PSC total.
 PSC members Li Qiang, Cai Qi and Li Xi each had wide networks with 39, 42 and 46 connections respectively.
 Vice Premier and PSC member Ding Xuexiang had connections to 15 officials, while Zhao Leji and Wang Huning, who were members of the previous Politburo Standing Committee, respectively increased their links from 12 to 21 and seven to 15.
 The Post commented this meant Xi would be "relying more on his deputies to build rapport with those in power at the lower level".

 According to The Economist, the 20th Central Committee contains a historically low number of princelings, with 10 of them as members, compared to 41 during the 18th Central Committee.
+The number further declined to 9 with the expelling of Li Shangfu from the Central Committee in 2023.
 The number of princelings in the PSC has similarly declined; four out of seven members of the 18th Politburo Standing Committee were princelings, compared to only one, Xi Jinping, in the 20th Politburo Standing Committee.
+The number of princelings in the leadership further declined with the investigation on Zhang Youxia in 2026, leaving Xi as the only princeling in the Politburo.

+Convocations

+1st Plenary Session (23 October 2022)

+The first plenum was convened on October 23, 2022, immediately after the closing of the 20th National Congress of the Chinese Communist Party.
+The following were elected during the session: the General Secretary, the Politburo Standing Committee, and the Politburo.
+Members of the Secretariat were authorized on the basis of nominations from the Standing Committee of the Politburo, and the Central Military Commission's composition was determined.
+The election of the Secretary, Deputy Secretaries, and members of the Politburo Standing Committee, as selected in the first plenary session of the 20th Central Commission for Discipline Inspection, was also ratified during the session.

+The CCP general secretary, Xi Jinping, was re-elected at the session.